Writing Style Guide

 NorthView, Towers at Knights Plaza, Rosen College Apartments, Knights Circle and The Pointe at Central apartments.

-ICubed Acceptable on first reference for Innovation through Institutional Integration, a National Science Foundation-funded project that partners with several UCF colleges to fund projects in STEM fields.
+ICubed Acceptable on first reference for Innovation through Institutional Integration, a National Science Foundation-funded project that partners with several UCF colleges in STEM fields.
 Spell out complete name high in story.

 Institute for Diversity and Ethics in Sport